Phenomenology of Holography via Quantum Coherence on Causal Horizons: Numerical Model and Projected Spectra

-\enlargethispage{11pt} The time-domain and frequency-domain results are plotted in Fig.\,\ref{spectra} for both configurations (a) and (b) presented in Fig.\,\ref{configs}.
+\enlargethispage{3.5pt} Finally, we evaluate the power spectral density in the frequency domain.
+Using the engineering convention, where the fluctuation power in the negative frequencies is folded into the positive frequencies, the PSD is: The time-domain and frequency-domain results are plotted in Fig.\,\ref{spectra} for both configurations (a) and (b) presented in Fig.\,\ref{configs}.
 We see that the overall time-domain structures are similar for the two interferometer geometries, and that the peak frequencies and the distribution of power at those frequencies only differ by about 10\,--\,20\% despite the very different designs.
 Using configuration (a) as an example, the general time-domain structure owes to the three scales at play here: the round-trip distance of the whole arm, and the one-way and round-trip distances of the bent segment.
 The former decides the overall extent of the correlation, and the latter two scales determine the locations of the sharp discontinuities in the slope, as the correlation shifts between outgoing and incoming light, and between null cone foliations in the same direction versus crossings of past\,/\,future null cones.
 The same structure mostly holds for configuration (b), although the correlation involves more scales because the bent and radial segments are different in length.
-One additional feature of note in this configuration is that some of the corners are due to the points midway through the bent segments where the two arms intersect orthogonally.
-As explained before, the logarithmic divergence at such a point is well-controlled in our model, but this point is still a maximum in the angular correlation.
+One additional feature of note for its time-domain plot is that some of the discontinuities in the slope are due to the points midway through the bent segments where the two arms intersect orthogonally.
+As explained before, the logarithmic divergence at such a point is well-controlled in our model, but this point is still a strong maximum in the angular correlation, and thereby leads to extrema in the time-domain features.

-These spectra are within reach of the interferometer planned at Cardiff University\,\cite{grote2020,QIPublic}, despite being 2\,--\,3 orders of magnitude smaller than the characteristic scales corresponding to a simple Planckian random walk.